-Interaction between the Company and its shareholders
+Interaction between the Shareholders

 The company believes it is of utmost importance that there is a healthy interactive exchange of information between the company and its shareholders.
-So in order to be transparent and to provide the information about the company to its shareholders the information is published in the Gazette and in the company's website and announced via the media.
-And also in accordance to the laws of Capital Market Development Authority's security being released, MTDC announces its quarterly reports every year and also gives the shareholders the full right to question the current board of directors and senior management during the Annual General Meeting (AGM).
+So in order to be transparent and to provide the information about the company to its shareholders, the information is published in the Gazette and in the company's website and announced via the media.
+Also in accordance to the laws of Capital Market Development Authority's security being released, MTDC announces its quarterly reports every year and also gives the shareholders the full right to question the current board of directors and senior management during the Annual General Meeting (AGM).

-Sub-committees of the board of directors
+Sub-Committees of the Board of Directors